-All progress is monitored through regular target setting and continuous assessment points throughout the year.
-Parents/carers can play an important part in ensuring their son or daughter is meeting these targets and regular contact with home can be established.
+All progress is monitored through regular target setting and continuous assessment points (CAPS) throughout the year.
+Parents/carers can play an important part in ensuring their child is meeting these targets and regular contact with home can be established.

-Additional Support Tutors encourage regular contact with parents to ensure they are informed of curriculum developments or to set individual targets for the young person.
-The level and quality of support for the student is monitored regularly throughout the year by the Head of Additional Support/SENCo who will liaise with Additional Support Tutors, Personal Achievement Tutors and

-Subject Tutors if any cause for concerns arise.
+Additional Support Tutors encourage regular contact with parents to ensure they are informed of any personal developments or to set individual targets for the young person.
+The level and quality of support for the student is monitored regularly throughout the year by the Head of Additional Support/SENCo who will liaise with Additional Support Tutors, Personal Achievement Tutors and Subject Tutors if any cause for concerns arise.
 Throughout all monitoring of progress parental involvement and feedback is welcomed.

-6. How will the school help me to support my child's learning?
+6. How will the college help me to support my child's learning?

-There are several opportunities to discuss the progress of your son or daughter.
+There are several opportunities to discuss the progress of your child.
 Discussion with:

 - Head of Additional Support/SENCo

 - Personal Achievement Tutor

-- Senior Tutor
+- Pastoral Directors

 - Subject Tutors

-- Progress is monitored in the following ways:
+Progress is monitored in the following ways:

 - Ongoing assessments in each subject

 - 1-to-1 discussion with Personal Achievement Tutor

 - Tutorial support

 - Internal and external examinations

 - ALS Review process 3 per year